jvanasco/imagehelper/README.md

 ## Usage...

-Check out the demo.py module - and include some amazon s3 credentials in an `aws.cfg` file.  a template is provided.
+Check out the demo.py module - it offers a narrative demo of how to use the package.
+Be sure to include some amazon s3 credentials in an `aws.cfg` file.  a template is provided.

+imagehelper is NOT designed for one-off resizing needs.  it's designed for a use in applications where you're repeatedly doing the same resizing.

+The general program flow is this:

+1. Create `Configuration` objects to hold instructions
+2. Create `Factory` objects to hold the `Configuration` objects.
+3. Obtain a `Worker` object from the `Factory` to do the actual work ( resizing or uploading )

+You should typically create Configuration and Factory objects during application startup, and create/destroy a work for each request or event.

+Here's a more in depth description

 1. Create a dict of "photo resizes" describing your schema.